django-ses/django-ses/README.rst

 ``AWS_SES_ADD_BOUNCE_TO_BLACKLIST``
   If set to ``True`` (default ``False``) email addresses that triggered an irrecoverable bounce (status in the ``5xx`` range) will be added to the blacklist.
+Note that emails will be stored in lowercase.

 ``AWS_SES_ADD_COMPLAINT_TO_BLACKLIST``
   If set to ``True`` (default ``False``) email addresses that triggered a complaint will be added to the blacklist.
+Note that emails will be stored in lowercase.

 ``AWS_SES_USE_BLACKLIST``
   If set to ``True`` (default ``False``), calls to the ``send_mail()`` method will